opnfv/netready/docs/requirements/glossary.rst

         connectivity.

     VNF
         Virtualized Network Function.
 Implementation of an Network Function that can be deployed on a Network Function Virtualization Infrastructure (NFVI).

+    WAN
+        Wide Area Network.